JeanNyaguthii/Kenya-Education-System-Transition/README.md

 * **Data visualization:** Tableau
 * **Documentation and presentation:** GitHub

-## Data preparation & processing
+## Data preparation
 #### Data sourcing
 I primarily used official data from the [Kenya National Bureau of Statistics (KNBS) Open Data Portal](https://opendata.knbs.or.ke/beta/databrowser/).
 As the official national statistical office for Kenya, KNBS is mandated to manage and provide quality statistics for public use.
 To supplement a data gap identified during data analysis, I integrated data from a publication by the Kenya National Examinations Council (KNEC).

 In total, 7 raw files were used:
 * 5 CSV files: Containing assessment performance and student enrollment data.
 * 2 PDF reports: Utilized to reconcile data discrepancies:
 ** KNEC KPSEA National Report 2023: Used to determine subject-level candidate numbers.
 ** KNBS 2026 Economic Survey: Used to validate and correct 2025 enrollment data for the Grade 9/Form 1 cohort.
 (During analysis, an outlier was identified in the CSV data, which upon investigation, was found to report the total number of Junior Secondaty School (JSS) students rather than the Grade 9/Form 1 students).

 All raw source files are available in the [raw data folder](/raw_data).
-The table below provides details on the specific checks done, findings and corresponding actions taken.

-#### Data cleaning & validation
+#### Data preparation
-To ensure data integrity, the datasets were subjected to the cleaning and validation checks for data completeness, duplicates, consistency and validity based on expected ranges.
-Remarks were also reviewed to ensure any relevant context was considered.
-The table below captures the finding from this data cleaning & validation exercise:
+To ensure data integrity, the datasets were checked for completeness, duplicates, consistency and validity based on expected data ranges and types.
+Remarks within the datasets were also reviewed to ensure any relevant context was considered in the analysis.
+The table below captures the findings from the data preparation work.